hostuser/freckles.old/README.rst

 *a cute dotfile manager; all over the place*

 *freckles* tries to make it easy to record and replicate the configuration and setup of your working environment (or parts thereof).
 It's built on top of ansible_, and is meant to be used on your local machine, not as much for configuring remote machines.

-It can also be used to easily setup an environment in VMs (for example using Vagrant), or containers, potentially sharing the configuration you use on your workstation.
+It can also be used to easily setup an environment in VMs (for example using Vagrant), or containers, potentially sharing the configuration you use on your workstation, or a configuration for a setup to develop on a project, or whatever else you can think of.

 *freckles* is written in Python, and built on top of ansible_.